Mario Milano (bishop)

-Mario Milano (born 23 April 1936) is an Italian Catholic bishop.
-He currently holds the title of Archbishop-Bishop Emeritus of Aversa, having been granted the personal title of archbishop, and is the former Archbishop of Sant'Angelo dei Lombardi-Conza-Nusco-Bisaccia.
+Mario Milano (23 April 1936 – 24 May 2026) was an Italian Catholic bishop.
+He served as Archbishop-Bishop of Aversa, having been granted the personal title of archbishop, and previously served as an Archbishop of Sant'Angelo dei Lombardi-Conza-Nusco-Bisaccia.

 Biography

 Mario Milano was born on 23 April 1936 in Lamezia Terme, a comune in the Province of Catanzaro and the region of Calabria in Italy.
 He was ordained a priest on 3 July 1960.

 Archbishop of Sant'Angelo

 On 14 December 1989, he was elected the Archbishop of Sant'Angelo dei Lombardi-Conza-Nusco-Bisaccia, and was consecrated a bishop on 6 January 1990 by Pope John Paul II with then-Archbishop Giovanni Battista Re and Archbishop Myroslav Marusyn acting as co-consecrators.
 As bishop, he took the Latin motto "cum Maria Mater Jesu, cum Petro et sub Petro," which translates as "with Mary, Mother of God, with Peter and beneath Peter."
 During his reign, numerous churches and other structures in the archdiocese that were damaged by the Irpina earthquake of 1980 were reopened or rebuilt.